 Why make myths?
 Other than the obvious fact that no myths survive from the Ancient Gaulish peoples, mythology is incredibly important in reviving and making pertinent and relevant a tradition.
 They’re newer creations, and no one denies this.
 These undying concepts give body to the bones of the culture.
 The people must give it flesh, and keep it alive.

-In time, as my command of the Gaulish language improves, or with the help of others who wish to do so, there will be more myths done in Iextâ Galation, a dialect of reconstructed Gaulish.
-Translations will be provided, of course.
+In time, as our command of Gaulish language improves, or with the help of others who wish to do so, there will be more myths done in Nouiogalaticos, a dialect of reconstructed Gaulish.
+Translations will be provided.

 Taranis etic Uiducauarix (Taranis and the Wood Giant King) – Written By Suturcos

 Mapats Leuci (Child of Light) – Written By Suturcos

 Anegion Taranês (Taranis’s Blessing) – Written By Suturcos